AndresYanquen/Find_pairs_numbers/Readme.md

 sum to a given value.
 The function will take as input the list of numbers as well as the target sum.

+This program executes through the terminal a script that requires the desired sum result to find the pairs of integers according to that number, this search is done in the list provided in the .csv file

 To execute this repo you must install pipenv via:

  #### pip install pipenv